Fuyukai/Tinlok/docs/modules/core/networking/ipaddress.rst

 Networking - IP Addresses
 =========================

-Copperchain provides high-level immutable wrappers for IPv4 and IPv6 addresses, which can be used everywhere an IP address is used.
+Tinlok provides high-level immutable wrappers for IPv4 and IPv6 addresses, which can be used everywhere an IP address is used.

 Al IP addresses inherit from the ``IPAddress`` class, which provides a ``version`` and a